Ph.D. in

 Application Submission

-A completed application package, including those items listed in the Admissions Requirement sections, must be received no later than February 1 in order to receive full consideration for fall admissions.
-Students are only considered for and admitted to the program for the fall term.
-Late applications may be reviewed on a case-by-case basis prior to the start of the residency seminar.
+Deadline: A completed application package, including those items listed in the Admissions Requirement sections, must be received no later than February 1 in order to receive full consideration for summer admissions.
+Students are only considered for and admitted to the program for the Summer E semester.

 Where to send:

-All documents, with the exclusion of official transcripts, may be e-mailed in PDF format to dbphdav@erau.edu.
+All documents, with the exclusion of official transcripts, may be submitted through our Secure Upload link or may be e-mailed in PDF format to dbphdav@erau.edu.
 If an applicant so desires, printed materials and official transcripts may be sent to:

 Affirmative Action